candyyetszyu/DH_Dataset_Mahua_word_embeddings/README.md

 ## Overview

-This dataset contains JSON and CSV files derived from the Mahua (Malayan Chinese) literary journal corpus, organized primarily by year.
-Most data files are structured on a yearly basis, with the exception of `1959_04_1_jf78` and `1959_05_1_jf79`, which are issued-based.
+This dataset contains text files from the Mahua (Malayan Chinese) literary journal corpus, organized by year from 1955 to 1961.
+The corpus includes original text files and processed data for word embedding analysis, with some specialized folders for rationality-related content and yearly-based model data.

+## Project Website

+For interactive visualizations and additional resources, visit: **https://dh-dataset-mahua-word-embeddings-lm.vercel.app/**

 ## Project Aim

 The project seeks to move beyond traditional frameworks—Malayan (national assimilation) and Chinese (diasporic or linguistic)—in analyzing the Mahua literary journal.
-Instead, it explores possible connections to Third World humanism, engaging with broader global debates such as French decolonization.
+Instead, it explores conceptual and thematic connections through digital humanities methods, engaging with broader literary and cultural debates.

-A key research challenge is how to tokenize and analyze the concept of "humanism," which appears in various Chinese translations (e.g., renwen zhuyi, rendao zhuyi, renben zhuyi).
-In the journal Chao Foon, writers may use alternative terms containing "ren" (human/person).
-To address this, the project leverages BERT and other word embedding models to better capture contextual meanings and semantic nuances.
+A key research focus is the computational analysis of important concepts and keywords as they appear in various forms throughout the journal.
+The project leverages BERT and other word embedding models to better capture contextual meanings and semantic nuances across the literary corpus, enabling new insights into the evolution of ideas and themes over time.

+## Dataset Documentation Guide

+This dataset includes comprehensive documentation across four files to ensure reproducibility and facilitate reuse:

+### Core Documentation Files

+1. **[README.md](README.md)** (this file) - Overview, project context, and usage guidance
+2. **[DATA_STRUCTURE.md](DATA_STRUCTURE.md)** - Detailed breakdown of directory hierarchy, file naming conventions, coverage statistics, and known data anomalies
+3. **[PREPROCESSING_SPECIFICATIONS.md](PREPROCESSING_SPECIFICATIONS.md)** - Text preprocessing pipeline, tokenization methods, and statistical metadata for all model types
+4. **[MODEL_TRAINING_SPECIFICATIONS.md](MODEL_TRAINING_SPECIFICATIONS.md)** - Training parameters, configurations, and technical specifications for Word2Vec, FastText, and BERT models

+**For journal reviewers**: Start with this README for project context, then consult `DATA_STRUCTURE.md` for data coverage and quality information.

+**For researchers planning to reuse this dataset**: Review all four documentation files to understand the data structure, preprocessing decisions, and model configurations before beginning your analysis.

 ## Funding Statement